mcintoshML/Data-Bias-Analysis/README.md

-# Bias Analysis
-## Data Sampling Biases and Shortcut learning in Medical AI: Estimating Performance on Unseen Datasets and New Standards for Model Evaluation and Dataset Publication
+## Shortcut Learning in Medical AI Hinders Generalization: Method for Estimating AI Model Generalization without External Data

 The manuscript for this work is presently under review.
 If you have questions regarding the research in the meantime please find us at https://mcintoshml.github.io/

 ### Overview
 ![Overview Diagram](docs/Diag.png)

 ### Quick Start
 * This codebase runs using `conda 4.10.3`,`Python 3.8.11`, `PyTorch 1.10.2`, `Torchvision 0.11.3`
 * See environment details in `environment.yml`
 ```bash